Jack Storer

-Jack Frederick Wendell Storer (born 2 January 1998) is an English footballer who currently plays for Gibraltar Football League side Bruno's Magpies.
+Jack Frederick Wendell Storer (born 2 January 1998) is an English footballer who plays for Stratford Town.
 He previously played for Stevenage, for whom he made his debut in the Football League, Birmingham City, and on loan to Yeovil Town, Gloucester City, Solihull Moors, Partick Thistle and Redditch United.

 Life and career

 Early life and career

 Storer was born in Birmingham and attended Baverstock School in the Druids Heath area.
 He was a member of Birmingham City's youth academy until the under-15 level, and played youth football for Shirley Town before joining Wolverhampton Wanderers' academy in early 2013 after a trial.
 He was not offered a scholarship by Wolves, and briefly played junior football for Paget Rangers – becoming the club's youngest ever first-team player and youngest goalscorer – before linking up with Stevenage, with whom he agreed a scholarship to begin in July 2014 after he left school.
 In his first year, he was twice named among the substitutes for League Two matches, but remained unused.
 He made his debut in the Football League on 18 August 2015, aged 17 years 229 days, replacing Tom Pett in the 79th minute of a 3–0 defeat away to Leyton Orient.
 He signed a professional contract with the club a couple of weeks later.